Relieve TMJ Pain with Clinical Somatics

 Clinical Somatic Education is gentle, therapeutic, and suitable for all ages and physical abilities.

 Lie down on a carpet or exercise mat and enjoy a relaxing 75-minute Somatic movement class.
 At the end of the class, you’ll feel a wonderful sense of release in your jaw, face, and entire upper body.
-This class is broken up into individual tracks so that you can practice the exercises individually if you wish.

 Start getting out of pain today!